German farmers urge China to impose limited import curbs after swine fever find | Headlines

 German farmers urge China to impose limited import curbs after swine fever find

-The head of Germany's farming association DVB on Friday called on China to impose only limited import restrictions and not a national import ban on German pork after a case of African swine fever (ASF) was found in a wild boar in Germany.
-South Korea imposed an import ban on German pork after ASF was discovered in a dead wild boar, not a farm animal, near Germany's border with Poland on Thursday.
-Germany has major exports to other Asian countries, especially China.
+South Korea, Germany's second largest pigmeat customer outside the European Union, imposed an import ban on German pork after ASF was discovered in a dead wild boar, not a farm animal, on Thursday.
+Europe's biggest pork producer has major exports to other Asian countries, especially China which imported $1.2 billion worth of German pigmeat last year.

 Germany's domestic pork market is not enough for the country's large pig farming sector, he said.
 "We are greatly concerned, we fear market pressure."